-The Coronavirus Aid, Relief, and Economic Security (CARES) Act provides $349 billion to help small businesses keep workers employed during the COVID-19 crisis.
-The Paycheck Protection Program (PPP) under the SBA’s 7(a) loan program provides 100% federally guaranteed loans to small businesses who maintain their payroll during the crisis.
+The Paycheck Protection Program (PPP) has been extended by Congress for an additional $320 billion in funding for small businesses.
+It provides 100% federally guaranteed loans to small businesses who maintain their payroll during the crisis.
 Importantly, the loans may be forgiven if employers maintain or quickly rehire employees and maintain salary levels.
 Forgiveness will be reduced if full-time headcount declines, or if salaries and wages decrease.

 HOW IT WORKS

-SBA-approved lenders such as Peoples State Bank process the loans.
-The maximum loan amount is $10 million, but not more than 2.5 times average monthly payroll (with qualifications), generally measured over the 12 months prior to the loan being made.
-The principal balance of the loan may be forgiven by an amount equal to all expenses for payroll, utilities, and rent or mortgage interest during the 8-week period after the loan is granted.
-Any remaining principal balance will be amortized over 2 years at 0.5% interest.
-Payroll costs are capped at $100,000 on an annualized basis for each employee.
+The principal balance of the loan may be forgiven by an amount equal to all expenses for payroll, utilities, and rent or mortgage interest during the Covered Period* after the loan is granted.
+Any remaining principal balance will be amortized up to 5 years at 1.0% interest.
 Loan payments will be deferred for six months.
 This information is subject to SBA standard operating procedures.

 WHAT DO I NEED TO DO?